Guidance for Animal Research Industry Personnel

 - The HRA report ‘Better Ways to do Research’ is a good resource for all Animal Ethics Committees

-- Use your experience to input into consultations into legislative reviews, or updates of the NHMRC Code of Practice for the care and use of animals for scientific purposes.
+- Use your experience to input into consultations into legislative reviews, or updates of the NHMRC Code

 - ANZCCART has a number of resources relating to animal care and ethics